brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 **Unix(Mono)**

 - Compile BrainFlow's core module
-- Install Mono on your system
+- Install Mono and other dependcies on your system
-- Build it using Mono
+- Build it using dotnet command
 - **Make sure that unmanaged(C++) libraries exist in search path** - set LD_LIBRARY_PATH env variable or copy them to correct folder

 .. compound::